Helmets for Many Activities

 There are several manufacturers out there with specialized Skydiving helmets, easily found with a Web search.
 Skydivers are generally looking for a warmer helmet than most sports, a camera mount and a close fit to keep the helmet from vibrating.
 There are military specifications for parachuting helmets, and a European standard as well.
 Unless the manufacturer meets one of those standards you don't know how the helmet will perform in a ground impact.

 Ski helmet use has increased dramatically in recent years.
-The National Ski Areas Association says that 61% of skiers and snowboarders in the US wore helmets in the 2009-10 season.
+The National Ski Areas Association says that 61% of skiers and snowboarders in the US wore helmets in the 2009-10 season, and that has risen to 65% in 2015.
 They have a Web site up called Lids on Kids that is the best single source of ski helmet information at present.
+More skiers wear helmets than bicyclists, and the data is from actual observation, not from telephone interviews.

 Snow Sport Helmets